Sterilization: Physical and Chemical methods

 - It uses radiation of various wavelengths.
 Ultraviolet germicidal irradiation (UV-irradiation) is performed with the short-wavelength UV-light (about 260 nm) that damages microbial DNA.

 - It is broadly employed for air sterilization of wards and rooms in medical health care units.

 - Heat-resistant instruments can be sterilized by infrared radiation (wavelength of 700-1000 nm) that inactivates microorganisms by heat generation.

-- In industrial conditions ionizing gamma irradiation is used for sterilization of packed dressings, plastic disposable syringes, systems for blood transfusions, plastic Petri dishes, vitamins, hormones antibiotics, etc. Radioactive isotopes Co60 or Cs137 are introduced as the sources of gamma radiation that irreversibly damages DNA of microorganisms.
+- In industrial conditions ionizing gamma irradiation is used for sterilization of packed dressings, plastic disposable syringes, systems for blood transfusions, plastic Petri dishes, vitamins, hormones antibiotics, etc. Radioactive isotopes Co60 or Cs137 are introduced as the sources of gamma radiation that irreversibly damages the DNA of microorganisms.

-▶For chemical sterilization
+For chemical sterilization

-The various chemical substances are available – ethylene oxide gas, ozone, formaldehyde, glutaraldehyde, hydrogen peroxide, peracetic acid, ethanol and some others.
+The various chemical substances are available – ethylene oxide gas, ozone, formaldehyde, glutaraldehyde, hydrogen peroxide, peracetic acid, ethanol, and some others.

 - Ethylene oxide treatment is one of the most efficient methods of chemical sterilization.
 It inactivates all viable forms of microorganisms including bacterial spores, viruses, fungi.
 Ethylene oxide easily diffuses through the package covers, thereby about 50% of manufactured medical disposable devices are sterilized by this method.